Argyraspides/SOFTENG-Part-IV-Notes/700A - Research Project/LOG.md

 - ~~Fine tune models with random weights as a baseline to compare to.~~ -~~Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)~~

-- finally, fine-tune two models NOT for humans, e.g., vehicles n shit to validate your human model claim.
+- finally, fine-tune two models NOT for humans, and one that is general (yolov8 from ultralytics, ~~insects~~, and vehicles.
 	-  Fine tune them based on varying frozen layers, various epoch count (MAKE SURE THEY ARE THE SAME AS ABOVE)

 Epoch parameters & frozen layers: